adamharrison/straightforward-c-project-standard/README.md

 * Have exactly 0 pre-build steps.
 * All headers must have a file extension of `.h`.
 * Have differing functionality toggled by define switches **only**.
-* If a library, be able to be linked via single invocation of most linkers.
+* If a library, be able to be linked via single invocation of most linkers/archivers.

 ### Examples